 These are paired white lines that occur horizontally across the nail bed and do not move with nail growth.
 They typically cross the entire nail bed and are homogenous in appearance.
 In contrast to traumatic lines, they usually appear on more than one nail and fade with compression.

-Less common causes: Chemotherapy, kidney or liver disease.
+Less common causes: Chemotherapy, kidney, or liver disease.

 2. Split, Weak and Bendable Fingernails

 Vertical ridges are common and not typically of concern.
-They occur with aging due to loss of water under the nail bed.
+They occur with aging due to the loss of water under the nail bed.
 They are equivalent to wrinkles on your skin.
 They can be minimized by moisturizing your nails regularly, especially near the cuticle.